5 Simple ways to have better focus TODAY?

 1.)
 Make a list

 Planning is not for everyone.
-I get that.
 In the beginning, keep it simple.
-If you are not a planner, or you are a free spirit, don’t try to micromanage every second of your day.
+If you are not a planner or you are a free spirit, don’t try to micromanage every second of your day.
 Leave room for life!
-Its ok to start with three things that I have to accomplish that day and three things I WANT to achieve that day.
+I like to start with the three things that I have to accomplish that day and three things I WANT to achieve that day.
 Write a list the night before.
 Place it next to your coffee pot for a morning review.

 2.)
 Have space

 I do not have a huge house, and space is limited.
 I have to think out of the box.
 I once had my office in a small walk-in closet when the kids were young.
 It was adorable.
-I had a desk, tiny bookshelf, extension cable to run my lamp, computer and phone.
-Most importantly it had a door.
+I had a desk, tiny bookshelf, extension cable to run my lamp, computer, and phone.
+Most importantly, it had a door.
 (Clearly, if you are closet phobic or 6 foot tall, this may not be ideal for you.)
 The point is, if you are like me, it is difficult to think straight with lots of distractions.

 Do you have a space to create?
 Write?
 Think?

 You can also have a traveling desk.
 Travel.
 Is it beautiful outside?
 Go there.
-Is the family downstairs and you need to work?
+Are you the family downstairs, and you need to work?
 Go upstairs.
 Or go to the library.

 3.)
 Beautiful Mind Study Music

-This is probably my favorite focus tool ever!!
+Beautiful Mind Study Music is probably my favorite focus tool ever!!
 Prepare to become hypo focused on just about anything.
-I use this for doing finances.
+I use this to do finances.
 If my kids have a big homework project or even if I am trying a new recipe with too many steps, I use this music to help focus.
 This music is brilliant.
 If your home has other people living and working in it, and you find yourself distracted, go ahead and throw your headphones on!

 4.)
 Avoid Distractions

-Turn off your notifications on your phone, emails and social media when you are focusing in on a task.
-The slightest chime, ding or tweet can totally lead you astray to accomplish what you set out to do.
-The next thing you know you are knee deep in emails or in group chats with your girls on What’s App.
+Turn off your notifications on your phone, emails, and social media when you are focusing on a task.
+The slightest chime, ding, or tweet can lead you astray to accomplish what you set out to do.
+The next thing you know, you are knee-deep in emails or group chats with your girls on What’s App.
 Set yourself up for success.
 Turn it all off and dedicate some fully focused time to accomplish your goal.

-Many consider themselves great multi-taskers.
-Many times we have to be.
-The truth is if multitasking is not going to be as productive for work that requires a lot of thought.
-Zone in and get it done!
-It takes less time and energy than trying to do 10 different things at one time.
-The quality of your work will be far better.
+I used to consider myself a great multi-tasker.
+Many times I have to be.
+The truth is that zoning in on one thing at a time is far more efficient for me.
+It takes less time and energy than trying to do ten different things at one time.
+The quality of my work is far better.